FrancescoZumo/frame_level_drum_classifier/README.md

 ### train the CNN locally
 - setup cuda for your device and adjust batch size to your VRAM (current setup works for 4GB)

+- Download the STAR Dataset From zenodo: https://zenodo.org/records/15690078 and setup paths inside python scripts
+- Adjust Number of tracks to load from dataset
 - run train script
 ```
 python train.py